 However, the best initialization and model size varies for each dataset as shown in table \ref{tab:in_ssl_vits}.
 For a concise comparison, we show the average ID and OOD performances across different low-shot regimes.
 MSN ViTB-16 outperforms DINO ViTB-16 and MSN ViTS-16 on ImageNet, but not on iWildCam where MSN ViTS-16 performs better on OOD shift.
 Similarly, DINO ViTS-16 performs better than other models on both ID and OOD shifts on Camelyon.

-Thus, while SSL ViTs perform better on both ID and OOD shifts than SSL CNNs and the supervised counterparts (where applicable) in the low-shot regimes, no single initialization or model size performs the best across datasets.
+Thus, while SSL ViTs perform better than SSL CNNs and the supervised counterparts (where applicable) on both ID and OOD shifts in the low-shot regimes, no single initialization or model size performs the best across datasets.